 Not sure why your skin is so dry despite moisturizing?
 These 13 reasons can help you start narrowing down potential explanations.

 Over time, dead skin cells can build up on the surface of your skin and can give it a dry and flaky texture.

 Exfoliating can help remove these cells and potentially improve the texture of your skin.

-The surface of your skin contains oil and a group of molecules called natural moisturizing factors that help protect your skin’s natural moisture barrier.
-Overwashing your skin can lead to dryness by removing these molecules.
+The surface of your skin contains oil, along with molecules called natural moisturizing factors.
+These help protect your skin’s natural moisture barrier.
+Overwashing your skin can lead to dryness since it removes these molecules.

-If your skin feels tight or irritated after bathing, it may be a sign that you’re overwashing.
+If your skin feels tight or irritated after bathing, it may be a sign you’re overwashing.

 The outer layer of your skin is made up of about

-Deficiency in the following can also contribute to skin dryness:
+Deficiency in the following essential vitamins can also contribute to skin dryness:

 - isopropyl alcohols